 - Result – explain how the situation played out

-Ask a family member or friend to do a mock interview with you, here are some questions you can use.
-This can help you prepare by getting you used to the interview process and build your confidence in talking about yourself and your experiences.
+Ask a family member or friend to do a mock teacher interview with you, here are some questions you can use.
+This will help you prepare by getting you used to the interview process and build your confidence in talking about yourself and your experiences.

 - “Why did you become a teacher?”